Investigating Value of Curriculum Reinforcement Learning in Autonomous Driving Under Diverse Road and Weather Conditions: Introduction

 \subsection{Previous Work}

 Curriculum learning is a meta-learning methodology that starts learning how to solve a problem from simpler examples and gradually increases the complexity of the examples in different thresholds.
 One of the earlier successful examples of using this methodology in machine learning is the Projection Problem study by Elman \cite{ref1} and observation of the effects of curriculum learning on training time and effectiveness by Bengio \cite{bengio}.
 Curriculum methods has also been adapted to reinforcement learning.
 The usage of curriculum learning in recent works \cite{ref2}, \cite{ref3} and Teacher-Student Curriculum Learning Framework \cite{ref4} shows that the curriculum learning improved performance of the training.
 The usage of another curriculum learning framework Mix \& Match \cite{ref5} shows that this approach can also decrease the sample complexity of the training process.
-In another study \cite{ref6}, authors proposes a novel framework called ACL-DQN which integrates curriculum learning and deep reinforcement learning, which includes a teacher policy that arranges and adjusts the curricula.
-It has been shown that this proposed framework significantly improves the effectiveness and has high generalization capabilities.
 There are also various successful applications of curriculum learning in other fields like robotics \cite{ref7}, language modelling \cite{ref8} and motion planning \cite{ref9}.
 A different study \cite{ref11} proposes an extension called SafeDAgger to DAgger \cite{ref10}, which is an advanced imitation learning algorithm.
 TORCS \cite{TORCS} racing simulator was used for evaluating the proposed method.
 It has been observed that the proposed approach achieves a better performance compared with the DAgger method and requires less queries.
 Another study \cite{ref13} uses Deep Reinforcement Learning to learn driving behavior in urban intersections.
 From a sample set of tasks, the authors automatically generated curricula for training phase according to their total rewards obtained from samples.
 After obtaining the curricula, an RL algorithm like DQN has been used to train agents.
 It has been observed that compared with the randomly generated sequences, using automatically generated curricula significantly reduces the sample complexity of training.
 The usage of curriculum learning in smooth maneuvering on highways \cite{ref14} also yields good results.
 The study shows promising performance on overtaking and the decreasing of training times.
 However, being trained on simple TORCS environment hurts its ability to be implemented in real life use cases.

 To summarize, the usage of curriculum reinforcement learning in a variety of different autonomous driving tasks shows great potential in improving learning performance and convergence rate.
 That being said, there is a lack of in-depth study for comparing the impact of different curricula on the driving performance, especially in realistic driving simulators that can capture the real-world dynamics.